Heinz Kohut (1913-1981)

 Heinz Kohut was a 20th century psychoanalyst who expanded the field of self psychology.

-Heinz Kohut was born in Vienna, Austria on May 3, 1913.
-He was homeschooled until 1924, when he entered public school at the age of eleven.
-He learned to speak French and Greek and studied European literature.
-He began his secondary education at the University of Vienna.
-During the six years he attended the university, Kohut also studied in Paris on an internship.
-He graduated with a degree in psychoanalysis and began practicing in 1938.
-Because he was Jewish, Kohut was forced to flee Austria and eventually moved to Boston and then later Chicago, where he joined the Chicago Institute for Psychoanalysis.
+Heinz Kohut was born in Vienna, Austria, on May 3, 1913.
+He was homeschooled until 1924, when he entered public school at the age of 11.
+He learned to speak French and Greek and studied European literature and biology.
+He began his secondary education in medicine at the University of Vienna, where he developed an interest in psychoanalysis.
+He spent one year studying in Paris and graduated in 1938.

 Contribution to Psychology

-During the 1970’s, Kohut’s theory of self-psychology gained rapid popularity.
-Many people who struggled with guilt resulting from material indulgence and self-serving behaviors saw self-psychology as a more positive and understanding approach to therapy than traditional psychoanalysis.
-Because of its accepting approach, self-psychology has become one of the foundations of modern psychology, along with object relations, ego psychology, and the theory of drive and motivation.
+During the 1970s, Kohut’s theory of self psychology gained popularity rapidly.
+Many people who struggled with guilt resulting from material indulgence and self-serving behaviors saw self psychology as a more positive and understanding approach to therapy than traditional psychoanalysis.
+Because of its accepting approach, self psychology has become one of the foundations of modern psychology, along with object relations, ego psychology, and the theory of drive and motivation.

 - The Analysis of the Self: A Systematic Approach to the Psychoanalytic Treatment of Narcissistic Personality Disorders (1971)

 - The Search for the Self: Selected Essays of Heinz Kohut (two volumes, 1979)

 - Baughman, Judith S. (Ed).
 Heinz Kohut.
 (1998).
 American Decades.
 Biography In Context.
 Retrieved from http://www.gale.cengage.com/InContext/bio.htm